reproduce-work/reproduce-work/reproduce/main.md

 In the coming era, science must not be buoyed by computational power alone, but also by a culture of rigor, collaboration, and transparency.
 , the challenge lies not just in advancing science but in ensuring its very foundation remains robust, trustworthy, and verifiable.

+# Future directions!

+why can't i get a watcher to trigger some

+A key requisite for successful adversarial collaborations is the ability to agree on code and data structure and standards.
+Being able to easily verify that results correspond to code that was written before but executed after the collection of data.

 # Conclusion